flux-framework/flux-core/doc/man3/flux_rpc.rst

 if there is no payload, or if the payload is not JSON.

-:func:`flux_rpc_get_raw` assigns the raw payload of the RPC response message to *data* and its length to *len*.
+:func:`flux_rpc_get_raw` assigns the raw payload of the RPC response message to :var:`data` and its length to :var:`len`.
 If there is no payload, this function will fail.

 PREMATURE DESTRUCTION